SAIL Amsterdam 2025 is here!

 Guide: Depends on your choice of cruise

-Swap typical tours for something different—float past Dancing Houses and Seven Bridges on a smoke-friendly cruise with two drinks, or enjoy tulips, Amstel views, and live commentary on a spring-ready luxury boat!
+Swap typical tours for something different—float past Dancing Houses and Seven Bridges on a smoke-friendly cruise, or enjoy tulips or exquisite flowers, Amstel views, and live commentary on a spring-ready luxury boat!

 Recommended tickets: